 Mercury damages the mitochondria in cells – the energy-producing powerhouses – contributing to decreased energy for the very function the mitochondria was designed to provide.

 White blood cell activity is compromised when exposed to mercury and eventually leads to the death of white blood cells.
 This leads to decreased immune function, which is necessary to combat chronic viral and bacterial infections like Lyme disease.

 Elevated mercury levels are associated with:

-- Neurological – neurobehavioral and neurocognitive defects, decreased motor function and language skills, ADHD, neuropathy (numbness and tingling), autonomic dysfunction (lightheadedness, POTS), tremor
+- Neurological – neurobehavioral and neurocognitive defects, ADHD, decreased motor function, multiple sclerosis, ALS, neuropathy, autonomic dysfunction (lightheadedness, POTS), tremor

 - Cardiovascular – high blood pressure, coronary artery disease, heart attacks

 - Immune dysfunction – decreased white blood cells, mast cell activation syndrome, increased autoimmunity – multiple sclerosis, lupus, psoriasis

 - Endocrine – hypothyroidism including autoimmune and elevated revere T3, blood sugar dysregulation

 - Elevated liver enzymes